-Introduces new apprentices to the industry, hand tools, power tools, power actuated tools, and blueprint reading.
+Introduces new apprentices to the industry, hand tools, power tools, power-actuated tools, and blueprint reading.
+Prerequisites: placement out of ENG 098 and CCS 098; placement into MAT 060.

-and CCA 214.
+CCA 112 Occupational Safety and Health 1-2-

-CCA 112 Occupational Safety and Health Occupational Safety and Health Act 29 CFR 1926, common causes of accidents and fatalities in industry.
+Occupational Safety and Health Act 29 CFR 1926, common causes of accidents and fatalities in industry.
 Students practice applications of standards.